-OBSERVATIONS
+8. OBSERVATIONS

-Section 25 of the 1997 Act as amended requires applications to be determined in accordance with the Development Plan i.e. the adopted Moray Local Development Plan 2015 (MLDP) unless material considerations indicate otherwise.

-The main issues are considered below.
+- 8.1 Section 25 of the 1997 Act as amended requires applications to be determined in accordance with the Development Plan i.e. the adopted Moray Local Development Plan 2015 (MLDP) unless material considerations indicate otherwise. - 8.1.1 The main issues are considered below.

-Planning History
+8.2 Planning History

 Planning Permission in principle (19/00320/PPP) for 38 houses, 3 craft/commercial units and a community facility with associated infrastructure was granted on 4 November 2019.
 The permission was granted subject to a number of conditions requiring the approval of matters including layout, design and materials, landscaping, sections and drainage.
 There are also conditions relating to affordable and accessible housing, environmental management, construction traffic, parking and improvements to the public road.
-This permission has subsequently been varied by a S42 application (20/00016/APP) which allowed ridge heights of up to 7.1m.
-To date there have been two further applications on the site.
+This permission has subsequently been varied by a S42 application (20/00016/APP) which allowed ridge heights of up to 7.1m and .removing the limitation of buildings to be a maximum of 1 1⁄2 storey in design.
+To date there have been three further applications on the site.
 The first (19/1649/AMC) dealt with the comprehensive layout of the site including the access road, all the parking for the development and communal areas while the second (20/00135/AMC) provided for 8 affordable housing units on plot 13.2.
-The current application relates to condition 4 (layout of plot), condition 5 (plans, sections and elevations), condition 6 (boundary treatments and other development), condition 7
+Finally the third, provided for 9 units on plot 14 (20/0122/AMC).